TheRatto/dispatch-buddy/docs/ai_collaboration_guidelines.md

-# AI Collaboration Guidelines for Dispatch Buddy
+# AI Collaboration Guidelines for Briefing Buddy

 ## 🎯 How to Work Effectively with AI in Cursor